Ellzer/token-api/README.md

 ### Ethers.js

 To get information from the blockchain I needed to use a web3 library, web3.js and Ethers.js are the most famous ones.
-I chose ethers.js for the following reasons.
+I chose ethers.js for the following reasons:

 - user-friendly API structure
 - smaller bundle size
 - well tested
 - extensive and concise documentation
 - well maintained
-- less buggy
 - written in TypeScript

 ### Infura provider